 When you started your business, you likely developed your business plan and model, so you are already off to a great start!
 KPIs are specific to your business but can include: income by customer if you sell a product; revenue by service type if you consult; and keeping tabs on sales tax which may require an expert.
 Whatever is unique to your business, it’s important to set a tracking benchmark.
 This can be annually, quarterly, monthly or maybe even weekly.

-Here are 5 financial areas to consider when establishing the all-important KPIs.
+Here are 5 financial areas to consider when setting up the most important KPIs.

 Reviewing Gross Profit Margin